trainerday/react-native-ant-plus/README.md

 ### weightScale

-Event listener for the HeartRate device
+Event listener for the Weight Scale service

 **Arguments**